bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

-In nearly all cases, updating the cart will be something the user does via the "view cart" page, so as a developer, it is unlikely that you will ever have to concern yourself with the "row ID", other then making sure your "view cart" page contains this information in a hidden form field, and making sure it gets passed to the update function when the update form is submitted.
+In nearly all cases, updating the cart will be something the user does via the "view cart" page, so as a developer, it is unlikely that you will ever have to concern yourself with the "row ID", other than making sure your "view cart" page contains this information in a hidden form field, and making sure it gets passed to the update function when the update form is submitted.
 Please examine the construction of the "view